pat-flew/har-downloader/README.md

-This will download a \n delimited list of files, preserving the relative directory structure (given a base path).
+This will download a \n delimited list of files from files.txt, preserving the directory structure.